Our Students

 I began my career in academia and subsequently moved on to leadership roles in learning and development.
 My thought leadership in the DE&I space became a formal part of my role at the Federal Reserve Bank of Richmond in Virginia.

-In a career that spans over 30 years, I has always been a passionate advocate for people and believe that all should have the opportunity to work in spaces where they can flourish and therefore offer their best gifts.
+In a career that spans over 30 years, I have always been a passionate advocate for people.
+All should have the opportunity to work in inclusive spaces where they flourish, offer their best and therefore drive organizational success.

 https://www.linkedin.com/in/loretta-lisa-dowdy-pearce/